quantiacs/documentation/en/source/user_guide/code.md

 # Your environment

-When you work inside the Quantiacs Jupyter environment you will have access to a root directory with several sub-directories and files.
+When you work inside the Quantiacs Jupyter environment, you have access to a root directory with several sub-directories and files.

 - **data-cache**: This directory stores loaded data for a faster evaluation.